wsor4035/dev.luanti.org/content/content-dev/creating-texture-packs.md

 ##### Create an Alternate Texture Pack

 To get your feet wet and see if you even enjoy creating textures, it's often easiest to create an alternate texture pack for one of the smaller mods.
 Maybe a new graphic for an existing mod that you feel fits in better with the basic Luanti texture pack.
-There are examples of Alt texture packs [here](https://wiki.luanti.org/index.php?title=Other_texture_packs&action=edit&redlink=1 "Other texture packs (page does not exist)").
 This can give you an idea or of what's needed and how long creating a texture pack will take.
 You can also wrap up the pack fairly quickly and get it out there for people to use.

 ##### Focus on default